Doctor by day … blogger by night?

 In 2020, 90 percent of businesses out there are blogging because it’s the single biggest thing you can do to improve your visibility in the search engine.
 In fact, if you don’t have a blog on your site, you’re all but invisible online.

-However, as a medical professional, you can’t just fill your blog with all manner of random pieces of content.
+However, as a medical professional, you can’t just fill your blog with all manner of random pieces of content and expect to win at content marketing.

-You need medical blog content from a writer who actually knows what they’re talking about.
+You need medical blog content from an expert medical writer who actually knows what they’re talking about.

 Finding good medical blog writers can be tricky, so here are a few insights on what goes into writing medical blogs and what are the best practices around writing a medical blog.